dsrkafuu/aofuji-analytics/README.md

 VUE_APP_TRACKER_FILENAME="jquery.min.js"
 ```

-## Local Development
+## Contribute

 First you need to fork this repo and clone it.
 Then create a `.env.development` then set the development environment variables below.

-Note that this project uses husky and lint-staged to format source code, so the git commands may be slow due to the Prettier formatting workflow.
+Note that this project uses [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to format source code, so the git commands may be slow due to the Prettier formatting workflow.

 After these, you can simply: